LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

                         'val_loss'     : matrix[epoch, minibatch] }
                    }
 ```

 The n first keys correspond to the partner id, and the data referenced by the `'mpl_model'` key are those of the global model.
 As this dictionary is not really user friendly, you can convert it to a Pandas DataFrame, and use the pandas API to performed advanced analysis easily.
 Here is an instance:

 ```python
 history_df = my_scenario.mpl.history.partners_to_dataframe()
 losses_per_partners = history_df[history_df.Minibatch==2].pivot(index='Epoch', columns='Partner', values='val_loss')
 ```

 Check out [Tutorial 1](https://github.com/SubstraFoundation/distributed-learning-contributivity/blob/master/notebooks/tutorials/Tutorial-1_Run_your_first_scenario.ipynb) for more instances.

-There is few other `History` attributes :
+There is few other `History` attributes:

 ```python
 history.save_folder     # Path to the folder where is saved plots